Shubham0315/Kubernetes/Deployments and ReplicaSets/README.md

 ![image](https://github.com/user-attachments/assets/4d68b540-a5e6-4ea4-9646-992c5e6f47c0)

 - Here what happens is while updating pods, it doesnt stop all pod.
 It updates one by one stopping pods and perform rolling updates.

+Deployments are more flexible so used in rolling updates whereas using RS we cannot perform rlling updates -